lnguyen0103/Flixster/README.md

 ### Notes
 Describe any challenges encountered while building the app.

+Some difficulty adjusting to syntax and coding style.

 ### Open-source libraries used

 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing